A stableness of resistance model for nonresponse adjustment with callback data: Simulation

 \section{Simulation}

 We evaluate the performance of the proposed estimators and assess their robustness against misspecification of working models and violation of the key identifying assumption via simulations.
+We conduct simulations for both continuous and binary outcome settings.
+Simulation results for these two settings are analogous, and to save space, here we only present simulations for the continuous setting and defer the binary setting to Section S6.3 of the supplement.

 Let $X=(1,X_1,X_2)^\t$ and $\widetilde X=(1,X_1^2,X_2^2)$ with $X_1,X_2$ independent following a uniform distribution ${\rm Unif}(-1,1)$.
 We consider four data generating scenarios according to different choices for the second-call baseline propensity score and the second-call outcome distribution.
-The following table presents the data generating mechanism and the working models for estimation.
+The following Table \ref{tbl:dgm1} presents the data generating mechanisms and the working models for estimation.
 Hence, the working model for the second-call baseline propensity score is correct in Scenarios (TT) and (TF), the second-call outcome model is correct in Scenarios (TT) and (FT), and they both are incorrect in Scenario (FF).
 The first-call baseline propensity score and the odds ratio models are correct in all scenarios.
-Based on the working models specified above, we implement the proposed IPW, REG, and DR methods for estimation of the outcome mean and the odds ratio parameter.
-We also compute the variance of the estimators and the confidence interval based on normal approximation and evaluate its coverage rate.
+For estimation, we implement the proposed IPW, REG, and DR methods $(\hat{\mu}_{\ipw}$,$\hat{\mu}_{\reg},\hat{\mu}_{\dr})$ based on parametric working models to estimate the outcome mean and the odds ratio parameter.
+We compute the variance of these estimators and then construct the confidence interval based on the normal approximation and evaluate the coverage rate.
+For comparison, we also implement standard IPW$_\mar$, REG$_\mar$, DR$_\mar$ estimators ($\hat{\mu}^{\rm{mar}}_{\ipw}$,$\hat{\mu}^{\rm{mar}}_{\reg},\hat{\mu}^{\rm{mar}}_{\dr}$) that are based on MAR, with the number of callbacks included as an additional covariate.